 What We Do

 We organize LightOut concerts across secondary schools and colleges in the country.
-We have so far held nineteen (19) editions of these concert experiences in schools, reaching over 28,000 students.
-Some of the schools are Kings College, Queens College, Greensprings School, Dansol High School, Lafiaji High School, Oxbridge Tutorial College as well as various youth groups and teenage camps.
+So far, we have held twenty-two (22) editions, reaching over 32,000 students.
+Some of the schools include Kings College, Queens College, Greensprings School, Dansol High School, Lafiaji High School, and Oxbridge Tutorial College, as well as various youth groups and teenage camps.

-The concert excitement helps to forge a connection with the students; this connection is what then eases the advocacy of values that we really seek to communicate to them – integrity, stewardship, abstinence and delayed gratification.
+The concert excitement helps forge a connection with the students—this connection makes it easier to advocate for the values we seek to instill, such as integrity, stewardship, abstinence, and delayed gratification while encouraging the adoption of SDGs 3,4,12 and 13.

-We educate the students on the dangers of drug use and the importance of abstinence in preventing abuse, transmission of STDs, teenage pregnancies and maternal mortality.
-We also provide the girls with sanitary pads.
+We educate students on the dangers of drug use and the importance of abstinence in preventing substance abuse, STDs, teenage pregnancies, and maternal mortality.
+We also provide sanitary pads to girls to support menstrual hygiene.

-Through our partnerships with financial institutions, we actively engage students in financial literacy games that promote valuable money habits, such as the importance of saving..
-Additionally, we have professionals from partner brands address and creatively educate the students on these and more topics.
+Additionally, through partnerships with financial institutions, we engage students in financial literacy games that promote valuable money habits, such as the importance of saving.
+Professionals from partner brands creatively educate students on career and financial planning.

 SUSTAINABLE DEVELOPMENT GOALS